asifr/PHP-PubMed-API-Wrapper/README.md

 - Load search results from cache
 - Toggle lifetime of cache results

-See the script in action at [Soterix Medical](http://soterixmedical.com/learn/publications.php).
+See the script in action at the [Soterix Medical](http://soterixmedical.com/learn/publications.php) publications browser.